Timeout resilience strategy

 Failure handling

-It might not be obvious at the first glance what is the difference between these two techniques:
+At first glance it might not be obvious what the difference between these two techniques is:

 var withOnTimeout = new ResiliencePipelineBuilder()